Is a Weimaraner the Right Breed for You?

 Weimaraners are clever dogs

 some people even call them “the dog with a human brain”.
 If you want to keep up with your hound, start training them from day one.
-They can be very intelligent and will outsmart you if you’re not careful!
+The breed’s intelligence is high and they will outsmart you without enough mental exertion!

 Weimaraners are often called